Midnight Curfew.

 For now, it would suffice.

-Update* In 2011 the City of Toronto endorses a 20 year plan for the revitalization of Lawrence Heights.
+Update* In 2011 the City of Toronto endorsed a 20 year plan for the revitalization of Lawrence Heights.
 Revitalization at Lawrence Heights includes replacing 1,208 TCHC units and building over 4,000 new market units, along with new parks, retail space, and roads connecting Lawrence Heights to the surrounding community.
 The plan to revitalize Lawrence Heights reflects input from residents, neighborhood organizations, and the City of Toronto, and will occur in four phases.